 You already know breastfeeding is healthier, but did you know it’s cheaper, too?
 Breastmilk of course, is free, and even the priciest breast pump will cost less than a six-month supply of baby formula (which would run around $500, says Fields).
 Whether you opt for a manual or electric pump, expect to pay anywhere from $30 to $300, though insurance will cover at least some of the cost.
 You’ll need bottles, too, for when you wean baby from breast to bottle: Those cost between $12 and $25 each.

 Unless you’re willing to go the cloth diaper route (hello laundry!), expect to pay big for diapers—around $750 for your baby’s first year.
-To save, buy in bulk from places like Diapers.com and warehouse clubs like Costco, which can slash costs by nearly 10 cents per diaper.
+To save, buy in bulk from warehouse clubs like Costco, BJ’s Wholesale, and Sam’s Club – which can slash costs by nearly 10 cents per diaper.